Originally published on February 3, 2017, updated August 4, 2020

 Another cat I had (gee, I'm starting to sound like a crazy cat lady) was a white Persian named Gabby.
 One lazy afternoon I was watching a competitive cat show, and they stretched the cats out with their bellies sort of dangling.
 So, I tried it with Gabbers.
 She didn't seem to mind, and, in fact, let me drape her across my shoulders like a fuzzy white boa.
 Fast forward to the Murray years and, well, nope.
 Murray was not cool with the cat show stretch and subsequent boa impersonation.
 I have a scar from two stitches in my shoulder to show for it.
 Had I been smarter, I would have eased into that experiment, and sought the cat's approval first.
 Amazon customers also don't like things to happen without their permission.

 A good example is how they react to emails from sellers.
 Our feedback automation tool, FeedbackFive, has helped thousands of sellers attain greater feedback ratings.
 We offer email campaigns you can custom tailor to certain types of customers, groups of customers or buyers of a particular SKU.
 You can send feedback solicitations, product review requests and you can get alerts when you get bad feedback, or an opt-out.
 See, the opt-out is the eCommerce equivalent of Murray's initial growl when I started to stretch him out like a cat in a cat show.
 Once a customer says they don't want to get emails, well, don't send any more emails.
-That's why FeedbackFive's global opt-out is so great.
-If any customer opts out of one of our emails, we make sure they never receive an email from our system.
-Because if they didn't want an email from another seller, they don't want one from you.
+That's one reason why FeedbackFive is so great.
+If any customer opts out of one of your emails, we make sure they never receive an email from you again.
 You don't want to send communications they don't want.
 Like Murray.
 Best to avoid feedback stitches, if you get my drift.

 A cute little antique store in the Forest Hill area of Richmond, Virginia had a buff-colored shop cat named Baby.
 Baby loved me.
 I'd be browsing through odds and ends and knick-knacks, and I'd hear this loud meowing from the end of the aisle.
 There would be Baby, yelling at me to come pet him.
 So, imagine my husband's surprise (since he's the self-proclaimed Cat Whisperer) when he visited the shop and Baby wanted nothing to do with him.
 He actually hissed at him, of all things.
 My husband was deeply offended, and I had to explain to him that you can't win every cat, every time.
 The same rule applies when it comes to buyers on the Amazon marketplace.
 No matter how hard you try, you can't win them all.